 One of the most useful features of Anduril for light painters is the adjustable strobe frequency.
 The two most useful modes for light painters are:

-Party Strobe - 1.3ms on-time - 3.5Hz to 90Hz (this may vary between lights).
+Party Strobe - 1.3-3ms on-time - 4Hz to 90Hz (this may vary between lights).

-Tactical Strobe - 33% on-time - 2.3Hz to 80Hz (this may vary between lights).
+Tactical Strobe - 33% on-time - 2.5Hz to 80Hz (this may vary between lights).

 To enter strobe mode, the light must be off, and you do a click, click, 0.5s hold (3H) from off.
 It can take a few attempts to get this right, and it is easy to accidentally change from ramping to stepped mode (3C from on), or enter battery check (3C from off).
 Strobe mode should turn on to the last used strobe setting.
-Once you are in strobe mode, a double click (2C) advances between modes in a loop - Candle > Bike Flasher > Party Strobe >Tactical Strobe > Lightning Storm >...
+Once you are in strobe mode, a double click (2C) advances between modes in a loop - Candle > Bike Flasher > Party Strobe >Tactical Strobe > (Police Strobe in some lights)>Lightning Storm >...
 A hold (1H) will increase the strobe frequency by ramping until hold is released, and a click, hold (2H) will decrease the strobe frequency by ramping until hold is released.
 It takes approx. 8 seconds to ramp through the range of frequencies.
 Now you can light paint using this strobe setting.
 Be aware that if you turn the light off, you will need to 3H to get back to strobe mode.
-Thus for more fine control of strobe, you then need to enter momentary mode...
+Thus for more fine control of strobe, you need to enter momentary mode...

 Momentary Mode

 To use the strobe setting or any constant brightness setting in momentary mode in Anduril 1 or 2, the light needs to be set to your desired strobe or brightness setting.
 Then click once (1C) to turn off the light, pause, and then click 5 times (5C).
+In Anduril 2, you can either do the above, or additionally set your desired strobe or brightness setting, keep the light on, and click 5 times (5C).
 The light will flash once to acknowledge that you are in momentary mode.
 Now, when you hold down the switch, the light will be on in that memorised setting only when you fully hold down the switch.
 This is really useful for light drawing, light plants/flowers, and light calligraphy.
 Note: Some of the earlier Anduril 1 flashlights do not have momentary for strobe - this was added based on my feedback after the BLF/TLF FW3A group buy.

 A few other things